Bengeo

-Bengeo /ˈbɛn.dʒoʊ/ is a suburb and former village and civil parish on the northwest edge of the county town of Hertford in Hertfordshire, England.
+Bengeo /ˈbɛn.dʒoʊ/ is a suburb and former village and civil parish on the north-west edge of the county town of Hertford in Hertfordshire, England.
 It is an electoral ward of Hertford.
 In 1891 the parish had a population of 2586.
 In 1894 the parish was abolished to form Bengeo Rural and Bengeo Urban.

 Toponym

 Bengeo is on a rise between the River Beane and River Rib overlooking Hartham Common.
 Its toponym is derived from an Old English name meaning spur or ridge over the River Beane.
 The Domesday Book of 1086 records it as Belingehou.
 It evolved through forms including Beneggho and Beningho in the 13th century, Bengeho in the 15th century and Benjow in the 16th century before reaching its current form.

 Geography and amenities

-Other than the south east corner which adjoins Hertford, Bengeo is mostly surrounded by countryside.
+Other than the south-east corner which adjoins Hertford, Bengeo is mostly surrounded by countryside.
 Informally (the terms having no official status) Bengeo consists of Upper and Lower Bengeo; Upper Bengeo is the area at the top of Port Hill leading out of Hertford town centre, while Lower Bengeo is the area on the side of the hill and centred on Byde Street.
 On an approximate north–south trajectory Bengeo is bisected by the B158, known as Port Hill as it leaves Hertford and climbs the hill to Upper Bengeo and then as Bengeo Street as it continues through, and then out of, Bengeo to the north.
 Leaving Port Hill to the east runs The Warren, an ancient footpath along the edge of the River Beane and Hartham Common leading to the ancient church of St Leonard.

-Bengeo has various of its own amenities including a post office, local shops, several public houses, two veterinary practices, a number of sports teams, two churches (see below) and a Plymouth Brethren Meeting Room.
+Bengeo has various amenities including a post office, local shops, several public houses, two veterinary practices, a number of sports teams, two churches and a Plymouth Brethren Meeting Room.
 There are two State primary schools, Mill Mead Primary School in Port Vale in Lower Bengeo close to Hertford and, at the opposite end of Bengeo on the north end of The Avenue, Bengeo Primary School; on the east side is Duncombe School, an independent preparatory school.